 No. In order for a poker site to get its license and become fully regulated it must adhere to industry fairness rules and the gambling laws relating to the randomness of game results, which are set out by the government of the territory it runs its business from.

-All legal online poker sites are examined on a regular basis and their software is tested to make sure that all the outcomes in every game are entirely random.
+All legit Limit Hold'em online poker sites are examined on a regular basis and their software is tested to make sure that all the outcomes in every game are entirely random.
 You can tell a site is fair by looking for the eCOGRA seal of approval on their homepage.